DevZiaus/html-boilerplate/README.md

 Go into to directory
 `cd html-boilerplate`

-Change the color pallete in `/assets/css/styles.css` Change the logo in `/assets/images/logo.png`
+Change the color pallete in `/assets/css/styles.css` and

+Change the logo in `/assets/images/logo.png`